thebaysix/oedipus/.zencoder/conversation-summaries/Build_Standalone_React_App_for_Oedipus_Comparative_Analysis.md

 working

 ## Complete Conversation Summary
 The user requested building a standalone React/TypeScript application to replace the existing Streamlit demo for Oedipus's Comparative Analysis feature.
-The goal was to create a professional, snappy single-page application that allows users to upload datasets via drag-and-drop, perform statistical comparisons between AI model outputs, and explore insights through interactive visualizations.
+The goal was to create a professional, snappy single-page application that allows users to upload datasets via drag-and-drop, perform statistical comparisons between AI model completions, and explore insights through interactive visualizations.

 I began by exploring the existing codebase to understand the current Streamlit implementation, examining the comparison component, API routes, schemas, and database models.
 The backend infrastructure was already in place with FastAPI endpoints for dataset management, comparison creation, and result retrieval.

 I then created a complete React application from scratch using modern development practices.
 The tech stack includes React 18 with TypeScript, Vite for build tooling, TanStack Query for server state management, Zustand for client state, Recharts for visualizations, and Tailwind CSS for styling.
 The application follows a clean component architecture organized into logical folders: DatasetUpload, ComparisonTable, MetricsComparison, and StatisticalTests.

-The application implements a three-step wizard workflow: 1) Upload datasets with drag-and-drop functionality and real-time validation, 2) Create comparisons by selecting input and output datasets, and 3) View comprehensive results including statistical summaries, interactive charts, and aligned data tables.
+The application implements a three-step wizard workflow: 1) Upload datasets with drag-and-drop functionality and real-time validation, 2) Create comparisons by selecting prompt and completion datasets, and 3) View comprehensive results including statistical summaries, interactive charts, and aligned data tables.
 Key features include automatic file type detection, CSV parsing with Papa Parse, statistical significance testing, effect size calculations, and confidence intervals.

 I created comprehensive TypeScript types to ensure type safety across the application, custom hooks for upload and comparison management, utility functions for API communication and data processing, and reusable React components with proper state management.
 The main App component orchestrates the entire user flow with a visual step indicator and conditional rendering based on the current step.